More than 30 dogs rescued from filthy home

 They are in rough shape; a few are missing eyes, most have serious skin problems and all of them are in need of medical care.

-Employees with griffin pond say the 37 dogs were found by police this afternoon in a single home in South Abington Township after officers responded to a call for a gas leak at the house.
+Employees with Griffin Pond say the 37 dogs were found by police this afternoon in a single home in South Abington Township after officers responded to a call for a gas leak at the house.

 The dogs were brought back to the rescue and given medical baths.